-Bolton memoir discusses plot to replace Pence, 'cool' Venezuela invasion, and more
+Bolton memoir discusses possibility of replacing Pence, 'cool' Venezuela invasion, and more

 Conventional wisdom at the gossip-prone White House, Bolton asserts in the book, was that "Ivanka [Trump] and [Jared] Kushner favored this approach, which tied in with Haley's leaving her position as UN Ambassador in December 2018, thus allowing her to do some politicking around the country before being named to the ticket in 2020."

-The calculus was that Haley could boost Trump among disaffected women voters, at the possible cost of losing evangelicals partial to Pence, according to Bolton
+The alleged calculus was that Haley could boost Trump among disaffected women voters, at the possible cost of losing evangelicals partial to Pence.

 "I explained it was a bad idea to jettison someone loyal," Bolton writes.